 The FSCS has a detailed complaints procedure for those individuals or firms that are unhappy with any decision.
 Any complaint is initially passed to a manager for investigation unless that manager was involved in the initial problem in which case the complaint will be investigated by an alternative person of similar status.
 If the complaint is about a manager it will be investigated by the Chief Executive and if the complaint is about the Chief Executive it will be referred to the Chairman to deal with at his discretion.
 Upon receipt of a complaint the FSCS must acknowledge receipt within three working days.
 Within ten working days a manager at the FSCS must write to the complainant advising the result of the investigations however if the investigations are likely to take longer than ten days then the complainant must be updated every ten days until the investigation is completed.
 If the complainant is not satisfied with the outcome and conclusions of the investigation the matter is referred to the Chief Executive for review and thereafter the matter may be referred to an Independent Investigator.

-Oor FSCS solicitors deal with compensation claims for investments, bonds, mortgages and pensions.
-Why not get expert solicitors support to greatly improve your chances of securing the maximum compensation you deserve using our no-win no fee service?
+Our solicitors deal with compensation claims for investment bonds, mortgages and pensions.
+Why not get expert support to improve your chances of securing the maximum compensation you deserve using our no win no fee* service?
 We call upon experienced lawyers, accountants and actuaries to assist our claims team and can advise at an early stage on the prospects of recovery of compensation.
-If you would like free advice on our no win no fee compensation scheme just complete and send the contact form or call the helpline and an experienced financial claims adviser will discuss your potential claim at no cost and with no further obligation.SOLICITORS HELPLINE: ☎ 0344 414 0017
+If you would like free advice on our no win no fee* compensation scheme just complete and send the contact form or call the helpline and an experienced financial claims adviser will discuss your potential claim at no cost and with no further obligation.SOLICITORS HELPLINE: ☎ 0344 414 0017